 Also, on the right side of the home page of this blog, you’ll find links to “Stuff I’ve Written Elsewhere.”

 On this blog, you’ll find reviews, personal essays, confessions, rants and (I hope) humor.
 Also, totally-not-senile memoir-ettes about growing up in the ’60s and ’70s, my adventures in journalism and how rock and roll keeps playing in my head.
-Warning: There will probably also be some stuff about baseball.
-I can’t help it.
+Warning: There might also be some stuff about politics and flowers.